-Do you often feel stressed, tense, or have a desire to become more relaxed?
-We have just the program for you!On Thursday, October 20, at 7 p.m., the Southeast Neighborhood Library will host William Smith, a retired lieutenant colonel and meditation expert.
+Do you often feel stressed or tense or have a desire to become more relaxed?
+We have just the program for you!On Thursday, May 10, at 7 p.m., the Southeast Neighborhood Library will host William Smith, a retired lieutenant colonel and meditation expert.

 Learning to use the Testing and Education Reference Center

 Preparing for a test has never been easier with the Testing and Education Reference Center.
 From the GED to the GRE and everything in between, this database, available through the library, allows users to take practice tests in addition to exploring additional resources.

 It's time for May Make and Take Crafts!
 This month make a Mother's Day card, spring windsocks, and Memorial Day decorations.Make and Take Craft events are held on May 3, 17, and 31 from 4-5 p.m. in the basement meeting room.
 Children ages 12 and under are welcome, and all craft supplies will be provided.Adult supervision is required for children ages 8 and under.

 Learn the art of gyotaku, or Japanese fish printing, at the Southeast Library on Friday, May 4 at 4 p.m. at this hands-on program on traditional Japanese printmaking.
 Gyo means "fish" and taku means "rubbing".